Original Instrument ReportCopyright © 2021 CBH

 Disposition & Action

 There are three registers: Front 8´ ←, Back 8´→ & 4´ ←.
 There is no harp stop.
 (The information in Boalch 3 is erroneous and it was probably intended to mention machine stop instead.)
+In Mould’s alphanumeric coding system, this instrument is represented as 1284OOMO.
 The action is exceptionally well preserved.
-The pearwood jacks are original and retain their original tongues punched with curved mortises for quill and sprung with boar bristle.
-The tongues are made of holly except those of both unison choirs from the tenor up, which are of boxwood.
-All jacks have been stamped with the note number and choir number, the front 8´ being register 1.
-All jacks have staples and the unison choir jacks have double damper slots.
-Two or three jacks are not original to this instrument, but are probably also by Kirckman: They also have stamped numbers.
-The registers were carefully and precisely made from single pieces of maple, controlled by an original and complete set of brass-knobbed iron hand-stops and by the machine-stop pedal which pivots on a bottom brace on the front left stand leg.
-There is no means of overriding the machine stop other than disconnecting it: In usual operation, all three choirs sound.
-As the pedal is depressed, the 4´ is turned off, followed by the front 8´, leaving only the back 8´ sounding—assuming the latter’s stop lever is engaged.
+With the exception of six jacks which are by Kirckman but not original to this instrument—Front 8´ 20, 26; Back 8´ 44, 58; 4´ 1, 35—the pearwood jacks are original and retain their original tongues punched with curved mortises for quill and sprung with boar bristle.
+The tongues are made of holly except those of both unison choirs from the tenor f♯ up, which in Kirckman's usual manner, are of boxwood.
+All jacks have been stamped with the note number and choir number, the Front 8´ being register 1.
+All jacks have tongue restraining staples.
+The unison choir jacks have double damper slots; the 4´ single.
+The registers were carefully and precisely made from single laths of service tree, controlled by an original and complete set of brass-knobbed iron hand-stops and by the machine-stop pedal which pivots on a bottom brace on the front left stand leg.
+In normal operation, assuming the Back 8´ stop lever is engaged, all three choirs sound: The 4´ and Front 8´ stop levers are quite superfluous because those registers are sprung in the ON position.
+Originally, the machine mechanism could be partly overridden by wedging the 4´ register in the OFF position with a stylus of flattened brass rod, tethered to the spine soundboard moulding.
+(This was reinstated in 2020, based on the surviving stylus on the 1775 Kirckman double.)
+As the machine pedal is progressively depressed, the 4´ is turned OFF, followed by the front 8´, leaving only the back 8´ sounding—assuming the latter’s stop lever is engaged.
 The hand-stops penetrate the nameboard and are arranged as follows:

 At the bass: 4´ ← At the treble: Front 8´ ← & Back 8´→

 During its 1971 restoration, the harpsichord was restrung in phosphor bronze and steel, fortunately retaining the original undrilled tuning pins.
 The 8´ tuning pins measure around ø5.25mm and the 4´ tuning pins around ø4.7mm.
-These modern strings were measured and the total tension calculated to be approximately 814kg at A415 pitch before being removed.
-The instrument restrung with Malcolm Rose red & yellow brass, and P-wire.
+The diameter of these modern strings were measured prior to their removal, and the total tension calculated to be approximately 814kg at A415 pitch.
+A new stringing schedule was devized and the instrument restrung with Malcolm Rose yellow brass, and P-wire.
+The total tension was recalculated to be approximately 874kg at A415.
+The scaling (c'') is 344mm.
 Two tuning pins on the 4´ choir (#10, #25) are carefully-made replacements from the 1970s.
 There is no evidence of string gauge numbers having been stamped on the nuts as often seen in Kirckman instruments.
 There are penciled gauge numbers on the soundboard near the 4´ bridge for that choir.
-The 8´ bridge pinning is staggered to allow more uniform string lengths for the same note of alternate choirs than if they were inline.
+The 8´ bridge pinning is staggered to allow slightly more uniform string lengths for the same note of alternate choirs than if they were inline.
 The left-facing front 8´ plucks the slightly longer string.
 The bridge is backpinned for the bottom three notes of the 4´ choir (FF,GG,GG♯), and the bottom twenty-nine notes (FF,GG–b) of the 8´ choirs.
+As usual practice, the backpins are noticeably larger diameter (ø1.6mm) than the bridge pins (ø1.3mm), and are strongly bent over the strings.
 The 8´ nut is pierced to allow the 4´ strings (from c' up) to pass through it to reach their tuning pins.

-The quarter-sawn spruce soundboard is 4mm thick at its visible front edge.
+The quarter-sawn spruce soundboard is 4mm thick at its visible front edge, and large areas have the distinctive “bear-claw” figuration.
+There is a half-round moulding glued and pinned to the top of the soundboard for the full width of the instrument at the gap.
 The bridges and nuts are beech.
 The oak wrestplank is veneered with mahogany, and the gap spanned by six maple gap spacers.
+There are two register retainers fashioned from brass rod and located between notes 16 & 17, and 43 & 44.
 With the exception of the spine, the oak case is veneered with crotch mahogany panels, separated by sycamore(?) stringing from the cross-banded mahogany.
 The three faces of the keywell are veneered likewise, but with burr walnut panels and walnut cross-banding.
 The nameboard batten is veneered in burr walnut.
-The lid is solid mahogany.
-The instrument retains its original brasswork, although a later lock has been added to the fallboard.
-A lid hook eye and the central nameboard thumbscrew were missing, along with all the escutcheons for the lid hinges on the spine.
+The lid and lid flaps are solid mahogany.
+The bottom is softwood.
+The instrument retains its original brasswork, although a later lock had been added to the fallboard.
+A lid hook eye and the central nameboard thumbscrew were missing, along with all the escutcheon pins for the lid hinges on the spine.
 The instrument did not originally have a music desk: The present mahogany music desk, not shown in the photo above, dates from 1971.
-(Note that in the photo taken for the 2012 auction catalog, the music desk sled was incorrectly placed vertically, rather than sitting flat on top of the tuning pins.)
+(Note that in the photo taken for the 2012 auction catalog [see below], the music desk sled was incorrectly placed vertically directly behind the nameboard, rather than sitting flat on top of the tuning pins.)
 The scantlings are 18–19mm on all case sides, including the unveneered spine.
 The harpsichord case without lid but including bottom mouldings (not on unveneered spine) measures 2208mm long, 929mm wide and 271mm in depth.
 The mahogany moulded square leg trestle stand with its pedal and wooden casters appears original to the instrument and supports the bottom of the harpsichord at 613mm above the floor.

 |Inscription on the 1773 Kirckman nameboard batten|